-At first glance, ‘What is subject matter in art?’ seems self-explanatory but when digging a little deeper there is more than one way to answer the question.
+At first glance, the importance of the subject matter in art seems self-explanatory, if you paint a cat, it should look like a cat, right?
+Well yes, but there is more than one way to answer the question.
 Is the subject matter what the viewer sees or what the artist says it is?

 If it looks like a duck and quacks like a duck, it’s a duck.
 There are times when the subject matter is right there in your face.
 Indeed I think my own efforts fall mainly into that category, the one called ‘the bleedin’ obvious’.

 I draw animals, mostly wildlife, if it hasn’t haven’t got fur, fluff, or feathers, I’m reluctant to draw it.
 Actually, that’s not true, add scales and hides to the list.

 As far as my subject matter is concerned it couldn’t be clearer.
 When I draw an elephant, all I’m asking is ” Do you like elephants?”
 If the answer is yes, I can say “Good, I’ve drawn an elephant”